-As verification of earned income, the CHA will require the family to provide pay stubs for the two most current months.
-At the CHA's discretion, additional paystubs are needed due to the family's circumstances (e.g., sporadic income, fluctuating schedule, etc.) CHA may request additional paystubs or a payroll record.
+When pay stubs are used, the CHA will require the family to provide two months of the most current, consecutive pay stubs.
+At the CHA's discretion, if additional paystubs are needed due to the family's circumstances (e.g., sporadic income, fluctuating schedule, etc.), the CHA may request additional paystubs or a payroll record.